jostylr/ratreals/docs/plan.md

 ## Core Data Structures and Types

 First, we need to define the core data structures that will be used throughout the library.
 These should be in a file like `src/types.tsx`.
+All operations are synchronous and should leverage ratmath types/utilities directly where available.

 - **`Rational`**: A type for representing rational numbers, likely as a pair of integers `[numerator, denominator]`.
 - **`RationalInterval`**: A type for representing a rational interval, `[Rational, Rational]`.
-- **`Oracle`**: The core function type: `(ab: RationalInterval, delta: Rational, in: any) => Promise<{ans: boolean, cd: RationalInterval, out: any}>`.
+- **`Oracle`**: The core function type: `(ab: RationalInterval, delta: Rational, in: any) => {ans: boolean, cd: RationalInterval, out: any}` (synchronous).
 The oracle function itself will have a `yes` property of type `RationalInterval`.
 - **`Answer`**: The return type of an oracle call: `{ans: boolean, cd: RationalInterval, out: any}`.

 ---